jimmyliu1326/SamnSero_Nextflow/README.md

 Optional arguments:
     --annot                        Annotate genome assemblies using Abricate
-    --custom_db PATH               Path to a headerless .csv that lists custom databases (.FASTA) to search against for genome annotation instead of default Abricate databases (card, vfdb, plasmidfinder).
-The .csv should contain two columns describing database name and path to FASTA.
     --nanohq                       Input reads were basecalled using Guppy v5 SUP models --qc                           Perform quality check on genome assemblies --centrifuge PATH              Path to DIRECTORY containing Centrifuge database index (required if using